Part III: Reservoir & Production Engineering

 The Physics of Flow in Porous Media

+Every cell in the grid you are about to build needs an equation that says how fast fluid crosses its faces and how much its pressure changes as a result.
+Three pieces of physics supply that equation.
 Fluid flow through reservoir rock is governed by three fundamental principles: conservation of mass, Darcy's Law, and an equation of state.

 Darcy's Law